Sir-Batman/ros-wsl-install-guide/README.md

 6. You are now done installing Ubuntu

-## Optional Quality of Life Tips and Tricks.
+## Optional Quality of Life Tips and Tricks

 Here are some Tips and Tricks that are optional, but will make life much easier to know how to do.